 What it looks like:

-You search for wallet help online and find a phone number or site.
-The “support agent” asks for your seed phrase or remote access to your device.
+You search for wallet help and are asked for your seed phrase or remote access.

 How to avoid it: